 It is a misdemeanor in South Dakota to possess small amounts of marijuana for personal use.
-Possession of up to 2 ounces is punishable by up to one year in jail and $2,000 in fines.
+Possession of up to two ounces is punishable by up to one year in jail and $2,000 in fines.

 Possession of larger amounts is a felony.
 If the amount is between 2 ounces and half a pound, the maximum penalty is one year in jail and $4,000 in fines.
-If the amount is between half a pound and 1 pound, the top punishment is five years in prison and $10,000.
+If the amount is between half a pound and one pound, the top punishment is five years in prison and $10,000.

-For weights between 1 and 10 pounds, the maximum is 10 years in prison and $20,000.
+For weights between one and 10 pounds, the maximum is 10 years in prison and $20,000.
 Finally, possession of more than 10 pounds carries a top sentence of 15 years in prison and $30,000 in fines.

 Sale of small amounts of cannabis, less than half an ounce, is a misdemeanor and comes with a mandatory minimum sentence of 15 days in jail, a maximum of one year, and up to $2,000 in fines.
 All other cannabis sale is treated as a felony.

 For weights between half an ounce and one ounce, the maximum penalty is two years in prison and $4,000 in fines.
 If the amount is between one ounce and half a pound, a maximum of five years in prison applies, along with a potential fine of $10,000.

 Sale of between half a pound and one pound is punishable by up to 10 years in prison and $20,000.
 If the weight is greater than one pound, the top sentence increases to 15 years in prison and $30,000.